-Start planning your Greek vacation with these itinerary suggestions for spending 2 weeks in Greece.
-Includes which Greek islands to visit, the best tourist attractions in Greece and more!
+Three great itinerary suggestions for spending 2 weeks in Greece.
+Includes the best tourist attractions in Greece, which Greek islands to visit, and more!

-Most people visiting in summer will want to spend a couple of days on some of our famous islands.
-Santorini, Crete, Mykonos, Milos, Skiathos, Corfu, Zakynthos and Rhodes are just a few examples.
+Most people visiting in summer will want to spend a few days on some of the Greek islands.

-People who are after sightseeing and ancient sites will want to visit places like Athens, Delphi, Mycenae, Epidaurus, Olympia and Meteora.
+People who are after sightseeing and ancient sites will want to visit places like Athens, Ancient Delphi, Ancient Mycenae, the theatre in Ancient Epidaurus, Ancient Olympia and the Meteora Monasteries.

 Repeat visitors to Greece will often want to discover off-the-beaten-track destinations.
-This might include island-hopping to our more remote islands.
+This might include island-hopping to some more remote islands, or hiring a car and driving around the mainland.

 Three itineraries for Greece